-Home care following an implant is simple, yet very essential for implant success.
-The first few days, you may feel some discomfort but we have patients tell us quite often that they only had to take a couple of ibuprofens and that was it.
-However, keeping the area clean is crucial as well as refraining from smoking as long as possible.
+Home care following an implant is simple yet very essential for implant success.
+The first few days, you may feel some discomfort, but we have patients tell us quite often that they only had to take a couple of ibuprofens, and that was it.
+Keeping the area clean is crucial, as well as refraining from smoking as long as possible.
 We like to tell our patients they should be able to play golf the next day.
 Strenuous physical activity should be avoided for a few days.

-The implant will need to heal undisturbed within your bone for about 2-4 months during which a process known as osseointegration takes place.
+The implant will need to heal undisturbed within your bone for about 2-4 months, during which a process known as osseointegration occurs.
 Osseointegration is when the implant surface and the bone fuse together to form a “weld-like” connection.
-Once this is finished and the implant is stable, you are ready for the last phase of transforming the implant screw into a stable restoration with your dentist.
-At this point, it is a matter of taking impressions and some “hardware change”.
+Once this is finished, and the implant is stable, you are ready for the last phase of transforming the implant screw into a stable restoration with your dentist.
+At this point, it is a matter of taking impressions and some “hardware change.”